tlourey/tlourey.github.io/pages/sharepoint-references.md

 > [!TIP] Gallery Module Easier
 > Rather than download and install the MSI its easier to install and manage the SharePoint Online PowerShell Module via PowerShell Gallery

+> [!NOTE] PS5 Only?
+> Not sure 100% sure but I think this module may only work in Windows PowerShell 5.1.

 #### Install SharePoint Online PowerShell